-My blog isn’t a true reflection of who I am.
+My writing is not a true reflection of who I am.
 It only reflects some light on the darkness that lurks within me.
 It reflects my struggles for purpose and understanding.
 It reflects hints of my passion.
 It reflects suggestions of who I am and who I yearn to be.
 But it is not entirely me.

-I’m a man.
-An ordinary and somewhat grounded human being who is old fashioned by nature, sincere with intent, and terribly flawed.
-I am a father, husband, son, and slave to the corporate world.
-I desperately seek to understand the balance in life, with a specific appreciation for the laws of cause and effect.
+I am an ordinary man and a somewhat grounded human being who is old-fashioned by nature, sincere with intent, and terribly flawed.
+I have two daughters who live with me as I try to do justice to raising them as a single parent.
+I desperately seek to achieve a balance in life, with a specific appreciation for the laws of cause and effect.

-I used to be an IT professional by trade, and a generalist by choice, but my career has evolved in ways that make it impossible to easily define what I do these days.
-Suffice to say that I focus on creating order out of chaos.
-I’m most intrigued by the human psyche, while I struggle to find a balance between my idealism, naivety and pragmatism.
+I used to be an IT professional by trade, and a generalist by choice, but after years of being a corporate slave, I chose to exit the corporate world so that I could pursue my writing with more conviction, and explore my entrepreneurial spirit where possible.
+I am most intrigued by the human psyche, despite struggling to find a balance between my idealism, naivety and pragmatism.
 However, I am very much the realist to the point of pessimism at times, but never do I subscribe to hopelessness or despair.
 That’s far too common a trait to appeal to me.

 I was born in Johannesburg, South Africa in 1971, and have lived here my entire life, with a few extended stays in Arabia, Cape Town and Tunis.
 The school of life has taught me everything I know, with academic pursuits lacking any attraction except where a meaningful application of such knowledge was clearly evident.
 My writing is a creative outlet that allows me to vent, or theorise about the quirks of my character, or life, or both.